 We expect those complaining to us to have initially attempted to resolve their complaint directly with the operator or other entity involved.
-To facilitate this, in many cases we have required operators to develop Customer Charters setting out the service that you can expect, how you can complain that they have not met this level of service and how they will attempt to resolve these.
-In some cases, these include performance Charters also standards that operators will meet and details of the compensation payable if they fail to do so.
+To facilitate this, in many cases we have required operators to develop Supply Services Codes setting out the service that you can expect, how you can complain that they have not met this level of service and how they will attempt to resolve these.
+In some cases, these Codes also include performance standards that operators will meet and details of the compensation payable if they fail to do so.

 A list of operators and the contact details for registering complaints with them is provided on our website (click here).
-Copies of the Customer Charters applicable to individual operators can be obtained from the same source.
+Copies of the Supply Services Codes applicable to individual operators can be obtained from the same source.